 This is not an exhaustive list and more detailed information can be found in the University's Regulations as to the Discipline of Students for the relevant academic year in the University Calendar.

-The University has formal student disciplinary procedures that are followed in cases where students are alleged to have breached these Regulations and these procedures can lead to expulsion, suspension, restrictions, fines and formal reprimands depending on the severity of the breach.
+These procedures can lead to expulsion, suspension, restrictions, fines and formal reprimands depending on the severity of the breach.

 The behaviours described may also come within other procedures, such as the below: